 Environmentally Sensitive Area (ESA): An area "in which plant or animal life or their habitats are either rare or especially valuable because of their special nature or role in an ecosystem and which would be easily disturbed or degraded by human activities and developments" (California Public Resources Code § 30107.5).
-Areas subject to stormwater mitigation requirements are: 303(d) listed water bodies in all reaches that are unimproved and soft-bottomed and all California Coastal Commission's Environmentally Sensitive Habitat Areas as delineated on maps in Local Coastal Plans.
+Areas subject to stormwater mitigation requirements are: 303(d) listed water bodies in all reaches that are unimproved, all California Coastal Commission's Environmentally Sensitive Habitat Areas as delineated on maps in Local Coastal Plans, and Regional Water Quality Control Board's Basin Plan Rare, Threatened or Endangered Species (RARE) and Preservation of Biological Habitats (BIOL) designated waterbodies.
 The California Department of Fish and Game's (CDFG) Significant Natural Areas map will be considered for inclusion as the department field-verifies the designated locations.
+Watershed restoration projects will be considered for inclusion as the department field verifies the designated locations.